-A bit further down the same road and just past Wenceslas Square is the National Museum; the ‘American Embassy’ where the teams first operation commences as they infiltrate some fancy reception.
+A bit further down the same road and just past Wenceslas Square is the National Museum (below); the ‘American Embassy’ where the teams first operation commences as they infiltrate some fancy reception.

-Undoubtedly the city’s (and indeed the films) major attraction is the world heritage Charles Bridge which connects the Old Town with Prague Castle.
+Undoubtedly the city’s (and indeed the films) major attraction is the world heritage Charles Bridge (below) which connects the Old Town with Prague Castle.
 It’s here that things really go wrong with controller Jim Phelps (Jon Voight) plunging into the Vltava having taken a bullet on the bridge.
 This famous bridge was also used music video’s by Linkin Park (Numb) and Kanye West (Diamonds From Sierra Leone) as well as ‘XxX‘ (2002).
-It’s here that Vin Diesel comes up with an out-of-this-world stunt to save the bridge and the city of Prague from a deadly bomb though his movie career sunk without much trace!
+It’s here that Vin Diesel comes up with an out-of-this-world stunt to save the bridge and the city of Prague from a deadly bomb!

 London Pt III: Mission Impossible Filming Locations can be seen here.